zeddie888/bookstore/FEATURES.md

 Login
 Logout
+Inventory view, filtering

 ## TODO

 Add a notification system - when someone buys your product, you get a notification or see a list of purchases that have been made which you sold

-Add sessionStorage for the user when login, so don't need to keep logging in DONE

 Hashing for password

-## LEFTOFF
+## LEFTOFF / NEXT STEPS

-Just started adding UI to the html and styling
+Make the profile card - when login, not just logout but also have profile

+Make the viewHistory and viewSoldHistory views

 ## TAKE A LOOK AT LATER